Joanna Kerns: Personal life

 In 1974, Kerns met a commercial producer, Richard Kerns, on the set of a commercial, and they married two years later.
 Their marriage lasted nine years and the couple had a daughter, Ashley Cooper.
 In 1994, Kerns married Marc Appleton, a prominent Los Angeles architect.
 In August 2019, Kerns filed for divorce from Appleton.

-Kerns was romantically involved with comedian and actor Freddie Prinze a short time before he committed suicide.
+Kerns was romantically involved with comedian and actor Freddie Prinze a short time before he died of suicide.
 The two had worked together on the 1976 TV movie, The Million Dollar Rip-Off.

 In 2004, Kerns wrote a letter of support for convicted sex offender Brian Peck, who had worked on Growing Pains, ahead of his sentencing for sexually abusing a 14-or-15-year-old minor in 2001, since revealed to be actor Drake Bell.
 Following the release of the documentary Quiet on Set: The Dark Side of Kids TV (2024), Kerns stated that she was misinformed when writing the letter and "Knowing what I know now, I never would have written it."

 In 2016, Kerns underwent a double mastectomy after being diagnosed with breast cancer, specifically a ductal carcinoma in situ.

 She has raised funds for Planned Parenthood.